Nthabi9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts the number of directories and subdirectories in the current directory
+A script that displays the 10 newest files int the directory.